 Shared Funds are held on behalf of a cluster of participating schools as agreed with the Ministry of Education.
-The cluster of schools operate activities outside of school control.
+The cluster of schools operate activities outside of the School's control.
 These amounts are not recorded in the Statement of Revenue and Expense.
 The School holds sufficient funds to enable the funds to be used for their intended purpose.